 The Port and these six cities work closely together to identify new mitigations and abatements for aircraft noise and emissions in our community; in fact, we have jointly created the SEA Stakeholder Advisory Round Table (StART) to provide a forum for collaborative efforts on this front.
-We are proud that this partnership has resulted in specific changes which have reduced late night noise, as well as reduced use of the 3rd runway (closest to the local neighborhoods) for late night landings.
+We are proud that this partnership has resulted in specific changes which have resulted in measurable changes to-date, such as reduced late night noise and less use of the 3rd runway (closest to the local neighborhoods) for late night landings).